Jack Hawkins: Decline as star

 A three-packet-a-day chain smoker, Hawkins began experiencing voice problems in the late 1950s; unbeknownst to the public, he had undergone cobalt treatment in 1959 for what was then described as a secondary condition of the larynx, but which was probably cancer.

 Hawkins became worried about his voice and was concerned he would lose it.
 This caused him to take almost any work that was available.
 "I had to be realistic and take as much money as I could get while the going was good", he said.

-This may explain why he took the part of General Cornwallis in a European epic, La Fayette (1961).
-He was third lead to Shirley MacLaine and Laurence Harvey in Two Loves (1961), and supported Rosalind Russell in Five Finger Exercise (1962).
+He played General Cornwallis in a European epic, La Fayette (1961). and appeared with Shirley MacLaine and Laurence Harvey in Two Loves (1961), and supported Rosalind Russell in Five Finger Exercise (1962).

 "There are not all that number of mature leading men around", he said in a 1961 interview.
 "There seems to be a generation missing.
 I think people quit going into the acting profession.
 A lot of them drifted out during the war.
 And then when the war was over it was difficult for them to get back into the theatre."

 He was in another big hit in Lawrence of Arabia (1962), as General Allenby.
-Rampage (1963) was less distinguished, but Zulu (1964) gave him a good role as a cowardly priest; it was, however, clearly a supporting part, and Hawkins's days as a star seemed to be over.

-He had supporting parts in The Third Secret (1964), Guns at Batasi (1964) and Lord Jim (1965).
+Rampage (1963) was less distinguished; he played an alcoholic priest in Zulu (1964).
+He had supporting parts in The Third Secret (1964), Guns at Batasi (1964), and Lord Jim (1965).
 Masquerade (1965) gave him a lead opposite Cliff Robertson.
 He made some appearances on US TV: "To Bury Caesar" with Pamela Brown in 1963 and "Back to Back" for The Bob Hope Theatre.
 He also appeared in Judith (1966), and The Poppy Is Also a Flower (1966).